flee598/nzffdr/README.md

-nonsesical values converted to `NA`. `org` is converted to all lowercase and has non-alphanumeric characters removed. `map` is converted to lower case and has any non-three digit codes converted to `NA`. `catchname` codes are tidied following the suggested abbreviations, e.g. “Cluth River”, “Clutha r” and “Clutha river” all become Clutha R. Finally a new variable `form` is added which defines each observation as from one of the following systems:
+nonsesical values converted to `NA`. `org` is converted to all lowercase and has non-alphanumeric characters removed. `map` is converted to lower case and has any non-three digit codes converted to `NA`. `catchname` codes are tidied following the suggested abbreviations, e.g. “Clutha River”, “Clutha r” and “Clutha river” all become Clutha R. Finally a new variable `form` is added which defines each observation as from one of the following systems: